numaproj/numaflow-python/examples/function/asyncio-reduce/README.md

 **Note:** Flat line at time=100 for sync indicates no results for that window in the pipeline

-Here we can see that a low throughput, sequential and async have comparable performance, but as the I/O bound nature increases async starts to outperform the sequential implementation considerably.
+Here we can see that at a low input RPU and low I/O delay, sequential and async have comparable performance.
+But as the I/O bound nature increases async starts to outperform the sequential implementation considerably.
 It can be observed that at higher loads, the sequential executions seems to error out and not process any results.

 ### Scenario 2 - Using legacy functions with executors
-Another way of programming for the async paradigm can be the use of ThreadPool or ProcessPool executors (Refer: [executorpool.py](executorpool.py)).
+Another way of programming using the async paradigm using `asyncio` can be the use of ThreadPool or ProcessPool executors (Refer: [executorpool.py](executorpool.py)).
 As their names suggest, the **ThreadPool** uses threads internally and they are suitable for I/O bound tasks.
 Whereas the **ProcessPool** uses processes to execute calls asynchronously and are favorable for tasks with heavy CPU requirement.